Chanistar/configure-ad/README.md

-Creating lots of additional users through PowerShell (as an administrater).
+Creating lots of additional users through PowerShell (as an administrator).